Financial Services Loyalty Programs: A Comprehensive Guide

 Customers aren’t interested in loyalty programs that don’t add value to their lives consistently, even after key transactions are made.

-Loyalty in the banking and financial services sector should be about emotional engagement, using a next-gen loyalty program.
+However, a loyalty program could help solve all three issues at once.
 By creating new touchpoints that engage customers outside of the buying cycle—meaning they can earn benefits without paying—companies can show that they care about their customers and want to learn more about them.

 Banks are having a tough time with differentiation these days.
 Challenger Banks, FinTech and BigTech have stolen the show on digital, and only with massive investments and spin-offs has the traditional digital bank concept taken hold.
 A customer focused loyalty play is one of the best areas to increase the value of the bank to the customer and take the relationship to the next level, strengthening the digital image of the bank.